Drew Lock throws 2 touchdown passes to lead Seahawks to a 24-13 win over Vikings

 INJURIES

-Seattle wide receiver Cade Johnson was taken to a hospital during halftime to be evaluated for head and neck injuries.
-The Seahawks said Johnson was immobilized on a backboard as a precaution and transported to Harborview Medical Center.
-The team said he was in stable condition.
-There was no obvious play in which Johnson was injured.
+Seattle wide receiver Cade Johnson was taken to a hospital during halftime after suffering a concussion.
+Johnson was placed on a backboard as a precaution and transported to Harborview Medical Center for evaluation of head and neck injuries.
+Carroll said after the game that Johnson had suffered a concussion, but early tests showed no other findings beyond that.

 UP NEXT